9Dreik9/responsive-sales-dashboard/README.md

 ## Description

-This is a responsive website design for sales dashboard of shoes.
-You can access the website through the attached link.
+This is a responsive shoe sales dashboard website design built using Vue.js and Vuetify.
+You can access the site via the attached link.

 ## Project setup
 ```